piriya33/CDC_Wordpress/wp-content/plugins/cf7-conditional-fields/readme.txt

 2. Defining rules to show/hide groups of input elements in the backend interface

 == Changelog ==

+= 1.7.8 (11-26-19) =
+* Updated/added Javascript events for groups, repeaters and multistep + added documentation at https://conditional-fields-cf7.bdwm.be/docs/examples/javascript-events/
+* Fixed bug where using invalid regex as a value would give a JS error (https://wordpress.org/support/topic/star-ratings-6/)
+* PRO Multistep: Added attribute to multistep `data-current_step` which holds the current step index. (can be used as css selector like this: `div[data-current_step=1]`)
+* PRO Repeater: The string `{{your-repeater_index}}` inside a repeater called `your-repeater` will be replaced with the index of the current sub repeater.
+(See updated example at https://conditional-fields-cf7.bdwm.be/repeater/)

+= 1.7.7 (11-05-19) =
+* PRO: Fix problem with parsing the "function" operator

+= 1.7.6 (11-01-19) =
+* Fixed small compatibility problem with CF7 Smart Grid (https://wordpress.org/support/topic/problem-on-save-form-when-the-active-tabs-are-not-conditional-form/#post-12085173)
+* Fixed some more porblems with parsing conditions (regex changes)
+* Got rid of screen_icon notice on CF settings page

+= 1.7.5 (10-31-19) =
+* Fixed bug in admin where settings got cleared if using some operators (mostly PRO operators)

+= 1.7.4 (10-29-19) =
+* PRO: made repeater (80%) compatible with material-design-for-contact-form-7
+* PRO: made exclusive checkbox work with repeater fields
+* PRO: trigger events when a repeater adds fields: 'wpcf7cf_repeater_added' - and when a repeater removes fields: 'wpcf7cf_repeater_removed'.
+Can be called with `$('form').on('wpcf7cf_repeater_removed', function() { /*...*/ })`
+* PRO: fixed bug with mutistep (formn did not work correctly if there were multiple forms on one page).

+= 1.7.3 (10-24-19) =
+* removed @babel/polyfill.
+All seems to be working fine without it in IE11.
+JS file is now back to 25kb instead of 100kb.

+= 1.7.2 (10-24-19) =
+* Bug fix: new javascript files where throwing errors.
+Should be okay now.
+(Also included JS source map for easier debugging)

+= 1.7.1 (10-23-19) =
+* PRO: Added basic support for multistep.
+No options available yet.
+You can insert [step] tags inside your code.
+More info at https://conditional-fields-cf7.bdwm.be/multistep/
+* Set up an NPM dev environment with babel and webpack.
+This means all the client side JS code will look super ugly, and it's also more bytes.
+But the plus side is that the plugin should also work fine in older browsers now.
+* Tested with WP version 5.3

 = 1.7 (10-18-19) =
 * code rewrite.
 Made code more testable by focusing more on a functional approach.
 Not completely finished yet, but getting there.